"Our goal is to discover new molecular therapies that can address unmet medical needs based on novel targets and/or mechanisms of action."

 DR. ANTONIO PINEDA LUCENA DIRECTOR.
 MOLECULAR THERAPEUTICS RESEARCH PROGRAM

 In the Molecular Therapeutics Program at Cima we focus on discovering new molecular therapies that can address unmet medical needs.

 Once a new target or mechanism of action (MoA) is discovered, our first objective is to identify chemical probes for in vitro validation.
 From these chemical probes, we develop new proprietary chemical series that we optimize in order to perform in vivo validation of the new target, both from an efficacy and safety point of view; and to rule out possible associated toxicity.

-By validating the target in vivo, we minimize risks and develop pharmacological tools with intellectual property (IP).
+We minimize risks by validating the target in vivo and developing pharmacological tools with intellectual property (IP).
 Thus, for its translation to the clinic, we work with a protected "Markush" formula, which can be explored and optimized to obtain "optimized leads" and identify the most suitable for the clinical phase: pre-clinical candidate.

-This working space with intellectual property makes it possible for third parties (e.g. pharmaceutical companies), with more experience and capabilities, to invest in our research and bring the results to the patient, which is our main objective.
+This working space with intellectual property makes it possible for third parties (e.g., pharmaceutical companies) with more experience and capabilities to invest in our research and bring the results to the patient, our main objective.